Australian Centre for International Agricultural Research: Aims and functions

-Around 65% of ACIAR research expenditure is implemented through bilateral arrangements between ACIAR and partner countries in the Indo-Pacific region.

-ACIAR also manages Australia’s investment in the global agricultural research system, chief among which is the Consultative Group on International Agriculture Research Centres (CGIAR).
+ACIAR also manages Australia's investment in the international agricultural research system, chief among which is the CGIAR.
 ACIAR represents Australia on the CGIAR System Council, and Australians occupy a number of leadership positions across the CGIAR network.

-To promote and support collaborative research initiatives that progress six strategic objectives, ACIAR also provides research support to other multilateral institutions, including:
+To promote and support collaborative research initiatives that progress 6 strategic objectives, ACIAR also provides research support to other multilateral institutions, including: